novalabsxyz/rbhelium/README.md

 require 'rbhelium'
 require 'base64'

+# A sample Helium token for one of our public devices
-token = Base64.decode64("helium_token_goes_here")
+token = Base64.decode64("kdTl6U1w+sR61NBiQjm8sw==")

 # Create a connection and associated callback function
-conn = Helium::Connection.new do |mac, datums|
+conn = Helium::Connection.new("r01.sjc.helium.io") do |mac, datums|
   puts "Got data #{datums} from mac #{mac}" end

-# Subscribe to events from a given MAC address
+# Subscribe to events from a given MAC address, in this case our public device
-conn.subscribe(0x0000112233440001, token)
+conn.subscribe(0x000000fffff00001, token)

-# Send data to a device
+# Send data to the device
-conn.write(0x0000112233440001, token, "here's data to send)
+conn.write(0x000000fffff00001, token, "here's data to send)
 ```

 Installation